lstoll/.vim/README.md

 Notes
 =====

-You will need to run rake make in bundle/command-t .
-Make sure to use the ruby that vim is linked with!
+You will need to run 'rake make' in bundle/command-t .
+Make sure to use the ruby that vim is linked with! (probably with 'rvm use system')

 Key Bindings
 ============